kanishka-linux/kawaii-player/README.md

 ![kawaii-player](/Images/Thumbnail.png)

-Users can see their entire collection in Thumbnail mode in Grid Layout, once your collection is ready with appropriate fanart or posters.
-Use this thumbnail mode if you have more than 2 GB of RAM.
-Otherwise your system may slow down.
+Thumbnail Mode of the application is unique in the sense that users can directly watch video within the thumbnail itself by selecting **appropriate mode from 2 to 4**.
+In thumbnail mode users have option to change default generated thumbnail.

-In thumbnail mode, Thumbnails of local video files are automatically generated with the help of 'ffmpegthumbnailer'. **Users can watch video in thumbnail itself by selecting right mode from 2 to 4**.
-If you don't like generated thumbnail then you can change it by right clicking and selecting appropriate option from the context menu.
+Thumbnails of local video files are automatically generated with the help of 'ffmpegthumbnailer'.

 ## Minimal Music Player